Learn more about the causes of hair loss

 External factors can also play a role.
 Using harsh chemical dyes and relaxers can exacerbate the situation, while stress or an unbalanced diet can also lead to additional hair loss.

 Sometimes hair loss can be a symptom of a more serious illness or nutritional deficiency.
 That’s one of the reasons why it’s so important to talk to a licensed physician about any significant shedding.
 They’ll evaluate your medical history, as well as your hair loss, to make sure everything is okay.

 Good news.
 There are two safe and effective formulas — minoxidil and finasteride — that are FDA-approved for preventing hair loss.
-Depending on whether you have a receding hairline, balding at the crown, or overall hair loss, your doctor may recommend one or both of these treatments.
+Depending on whether you have a receding hairline, balding at the crown, or overall hair loss, your provider may recommend one or both of these treatments.

 A common concern with finasteride is the possible sexual side effects – like loss of libido or erectile dysfunction.
 During clinical trials, less than 4% (3.8% to be exact) of users experienced some form of these side effects.
 In most of those cases, the side effects were experienced in the beginning and resolved over time, both with and without continuing to use the drug.
 For more details, we recommend reading the full drug information on minoxidil and finasteride.